rupalmartin/aws-app/README.md

 * Update files to S3
 * Delete file from S3

+### Sample Demo Screenshots

 ### Pre-requisites Set Up

 * AWS configurations

 * Signup for an account in AWS
-- Go to IAM and create groups and attach policies ao that they have full access to S3 , RDS ,CloudWatch,CloudFront,Route 53,Lambda and     SNS
+Go to IAM and create groups and attach policies ao that they have full access to S3 , RDS ,CloudWatch,CloudFront,Route 53,Lambda and     SNS
-- Attach a user to this group.
+Attach a user to this group.

-1. IAM creates a link with which we can log in.
+IAM creates a link with which we can log in.

 * S3